Seasawher/mathlib4-help/src/tactics.md

 Coherence tactic for monoidal categories.
 Use `pure_coherence` instead, which is a frontend to this one.

+# monoidal_nf
+Defined in: `tacticMonoidal_nf`

+Normalize the both sides of an equality.

 # monoidal_simps
 Defined in: `Mathlib.Tactic.Coherence.monoidal_simps`